pypa/pip/docs/html/quickstart.rst

   pip install -r requirements.txt

-See requirements files for more information.
+See :ref:`requirements files <Requirements Files>` for more information.

 Upgrade a package
 -----------------